Selection and classification of goods and services

 What are classes?

 All goods and services are placed into an international class system of 45 classes.
 The products are placed in a class based on the product's function, purpose and material.
-Accessories for an item often go in the same class as the item.
+Accessories for an item often go in the same class as the item itself.
 Services are placed in different classes according to industries/business areas.

 A product can be included in several classes if it has several purposes, is made of different materials or exists in both processed and unprocessed form.